 - Resources Committee

 These Committees in turn report back to the Full Governing Body (FGB) which meets at least once every half term.

 The Governors’ task is to set strategy and policy, to ensure that things are running smoothly, to provide support and encouragement and to offer a sympathetic but critical ear.
 To learn more about the role of the Governing Body, please read our ‘Governor Code of Conduct’ below.

-Information about terms of office, previous governors and attendance at meetings can be found in the “Annual Financial Report – Governors’ Report and Audited Accounts” on the Reports and Policies page.
+Information about our Annual Report and Audited Accounts can be found on the Reports and Policies page.

 Chair of Governors

-Governor since July 2013
+Governor since December 2017

-Governor since July 2012
+Governor since May 2012